munniomer/3Months_Of_DS_and_ML/log.md

 **Today's Progress**: Started to learn about Linear Algebra on Khand Academy which is crucial for understanding the theory behind Machine Learning and Deep Learning.

 **Thoughts**: I will be focusing the next 2 weeks learning about Linear Algebra and python.

+### Day 2: June 2, 2019

+**Today's Progress**: Watched the Vectors and spaces videos on KhanAcademy and also watched one hour of the Basic python course on Treehouse.

+**Thoughts**: I did some python code but I will upload it on this repo tomorrow.

+.